 - 3.1.
-Following the Regulation 18 consultation and the call for sites exercise in 2016, EFDC revised its site selection methodology to account for the additional information provided to account for the additional information they received from landowners. - 3.2.
-As shown in section 2, the land east of Chipping Ongar had been assessed under the site selection methodology, including detailed qualitative and quantitative analysis.
-However, there was a series of errors made when assessing various aspects of the site's suitability for development.
-This was highlighted to EFDC during the Regulation 18 consultation and as such, EFDC confirmed the site would be re-assessed under the revised site selection methodology. - 3.3.
+Following the Regulation 18 consultation and the call for sites exercise in 2016, EFDC revised its site selection methodology to account for the additional information they received from landowners. - 3.2.
+As shown in section 2, The Site was not assessed under the site selection methodology at Regulation 18 consultation and as such, EFDC confirmed that the site would be re-assessed under the revised site selection methodology. - 3.3.
 The revised methodology is added to the end of the previous methodology undertaken in 2016 and shows how the re-assessment has been carried out.
-This followed a similar assessment to the 2016 methodology, but with the relevant stages undertaken in a different order and only applied to sites submitted under the Regulation 18 consultation and 2016 call for sites, as other sites would have previously been assessed in full.
-As the revised site boundary was submitted under Regulation 18 for the land east of Chipping Ongar, EFDC confirmed that the site would be re-assessed under the revised methodology. - 3.4.
+This followed a similar assessment to the 2016 methodology, but with the relevant stages undertaken in a different order and only applied to sites submitted under the Regulation 18 consultation and 2016 call for sites, as other sites would have previously been assessed in full. - 3.4.
 As the 2016 methodology had six stages, EFDC has named the next stages 6.1 to 6.4: - Stage 6.1a: Major policy constraints - Stage 6.1b: Sifting residential sites against the Local Plan strategy - Stage 6.2: Quantitative and qualitative assessment - Stage 6.3: Identify candidate Preferred Sites - Stage 6.4: Deliverability - 3.5.
 This revised methodology shows that sites are, in the very early stages, sifted as to whether they accord with EFDC's preferred spatial strategy rather than for their merits and before any detailed qualitative or quantitative assessments have been made.
 This means that sites which could be suitable for development are being discounted prior to a full assessment, as EFDC would prefer sites which accord with a certain strategy.
-This is the case for the land east of Chipping Ongar, where both EFDC (through the 2012 SHLAA) and the landowner (through the call for sites and Regulation 18 consultation) found that the site is suitable for development. - 3.6.
-This is a fundamental flaw in the revised site selection methodology, as is does not allow for errors made in the previous site selection report to be corrected.
-As this correctional work has not been undertaken, the benefits of the scheme and inaccuracies of its assessment remain ignored. - 3.7.
-In addition, by only assessing the sites that accord with the preferred spatial strategy, sites which do not accord with this are discounted which are otherwise suitable for development and can help meet the housing and other infrastructure needs of the District.
-For example, the preferred spatial strategy is to only plan for 11,400 dwellings across the plan period due to 'infrastructure constraints'.
-However, the land at Chipping Ongar proposed a relief road which would unlock the capacity for much greater growth at Chipping Ongar and allow EFDC to work towards its OAN through the dwellings that could then be provided.
+This is the case for The Site. - 3.6.
+This is a fundamental flaw in the revised site selection methodology as by only assessing the sites that accord with the preferred spatial strategy, sites which do not accord with this are discounted when they are otherwise suitable for development and can help meet the housing and other infrastructure needs of the District. - 3.7.
+It is clear from the significant under provision of strategic allocated sites to meet the OAN, that the assessment of sites based primarily on spatial preference rather than individual merit is an unsuitable strategy for site selection.
+The result is that sites which may have scored well under a more detailed assessment and which are capable of providing much needed housing, are being unnecessarily excluded, and that the OAN is not being met as a consequence.